netlify/dbt_hubspot/README.md

 This package models Hubspot data from [Fivetran's connector](https://fivetran.com/docs/applications/hubspot).
 It uses data in the format described by the [marketing](https://docs.google.com/presentation/d/1hrPp310SNK2qyESCV_g_JFx_Knm1MwB467wN3dEgy0M/edit#slide=id.g244d368397_0_1) and [sales](https://docs.google.com/presentation/d/1KABQnt8WmtZe7u5l7WFUoPIsWzv63P9gsWF79XGLoZE/edit#slide=id.g244d368397_0_1) ERDs.

 This package enables you to better understand your Hubspot email and engagement performance.
 The output includes models for contacts, companies, and deals with enriched email and engagement metrics.
-It also includes analysis-ready event tables for email and engagement activities.
+It also includes analysis-ready event tables for email and engagement activities

 ## Models